Sim007/staticws/readme.md

 We will build a container image and run a container on several platforms

 ## Workflow
-- Clone this repo or copy and unpack zip
+- Clone this repo or copy and unpack the zip
 - Open Visual Studio Code
 - Open Docker Desktop